Search

 The Chess Club is under the supervision of F.I.D.E.
 Chess Master, Mr. Ioan Crisan, who has been teaching chess at Lauremont School for over 20 years.

-Student Level: Grades 1 to 6
+Student Level: Grade 1 to 6

 Program Run Dates: